hannasoderstromdev/movie-ratings/README.md

 - User is now logged out and redirected to login-screen when not allowed access (i.e. if access token is invalid)

-- Hiding library search component when user is not logged in.
+- Hiding library search component when user is not logged in

-- Adds an test-user account with restricted access.
+- Adds an test-user account with restricted access

 - Checking against user role for access to restricted features such as:
   - Adding a new rating